MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 ## Embed a report

-After the setup is complete, you can embed customer reports and other [artifacts](pbi-glossary.md#artifacts) into your application using an embed token.
+After the setup is complete, you can embed customer reports and other items into your application using an embed token.

 When a customer visits your application, use the corresponding profile to call the [GenerateToken API](/rest/api/power-bi/embed-token).
-Use the generated embed token to embed a report or other artifact in the customer's browser.
+Use the generated embed token to embed a report or other items in the customer's browser.

 To generate an embed token: